Gandrung

 Originally a ritual dance dedicated to the goddess of rice and fertility, Dewi Sri, it is currently performed as a social dance of courtship and love in communal and social events, or as a tourist attraction.
-Gandrung Sewu Festival is held at Banyuwangi annually.
+The Gandrung Sewu Festival is held at Banyuwangi annually.

 Descriptions

 Gandrung derives its name from the Javanese word for "love".
 It is theorized that the dance originated as a ritual dance to express the people's affection for the rice goddess Dewi Sri, with trance and as a kind of fertility dance.
 However, it has now lost its ritual connotations, especially among the Muslim Javanese and the Sasak.
 The dance has evolved into a social dance describing a girl looking for love companions.
-The dance has thus been de-ritualized, and has mostly lost its connections with the rice goddess.
+The dance has thus been de-ritualized and has mostly lost its connections with the rice goddess.

 Gandrung is usually performed in an all-night performance that begins sometime around 9 p.m. and ends just before dawn.
 It is also commonly performed as a tourist attraction, for example in Bali or in Grajagan Bay in Banyuwangi.
 It is also performed as a social dance at communal and social events such as circumcisions or weddings.

 The gandrung, or main dancer, is usually an unmarried girl or a transvestite (or simply a boy playing the role of a female dancer).
-The dancer is dressed in traditional costume, with a fan, shawl and ornamental headgear.
+The dancer is dressed in traditional costume, with a fan, shawl, and ornamental headgear.
 Often there will be more than one gandrung dancer in the performance.

-Gandrung usually starts with the dancer(s) at the side of stage, surrounded by the gamelan ensemble.
+Gandrung usually starts with the dancer(s) at the side of the stage, surrounded by the gamelan ensemble.
 When the music starts, the dancer begins dancing with hip thrusts and moves to the center stage.
 When the gandrung spots an audience member she wishes to dance with, she throws her shawl to him to bring him to the stage.
 The dancer and the audience member will then dance together.
 If there is more than one gandrung dancer in the performance, each dancer will choose a different partner to dance with.
-The audience member who has danced with the gandrung usually gives a small amount of money as token of appreciation.
+The audience member who has danced with the gandrung usually gives a small amount of money as a token of appreciation.

 Gandrung is now also performed as dance of courtship and love between girls and boys in central and eastern Lombok.
 It is usually performed outdoors by the young men and women of the village with everyone standing around in a circle.

 Similar dances are known throughout the Indonesian archipelago, such as ronggeng or tayuban in East and Central Java, jaipongan in West Java and Banten, and joged in Jakarta.